Recipe

 8. Remove from oven and open the parcel.
 Place a fillet on each plate, along with the green beans.
 Mix the sauce in the tray and pour a couple of spoonfuls over the vegetables

-Serving suggestion: serve with boiled new potatoes for a delicious dinner
+Serve with boiled new potatoes for a delicious dinner.

 On average this recipe costs around £12.90 in total to make, with costs varying depending on where you buy your ingredients.
 This total is based on buying whole quantities of ingredients rather than the smaller measurements needed, so may well work out cheaper, depending on the items you already have in your store cupboard.